MUS 001: MATERIALS OF MUSIC I, 3 credit hrs.

 MUS 082: WORLD MUSIC: NON-MUSIC MAJORS, 3 credit hrs.

 For Non-Music Majors.
 This course is designed to familiarize students with music of the non-western world through an exploration of the elements such as melody, rhythm, timbre, musical structure and social function.
 Music from a variety of cultures is examined, including a mix of traditional and contemporary/popular music of Africa, North America/African-American, Native American, India, Asia/Indonesia, East Asia/Japan, Latin America, Eastern Europe and the Middle East.
-Course Attributes: Artistic Experience, International & Multicultural
+Course Attributes: Artistic Experience, Global and Cultural Understanding, International & Multicultural

 MUS 085: MUSIC HISTORY I, 3 credit hrs.